tytydraco/yessleep/out/I_made_a_mistake_hanging_an_open_sign_in_my_living_room_window.md

 "Hi, can I help you?"
 I asked

 "What's for sale?"
-He spoke in a quiet, calm voice with slight mischievous looking smile on his face.
+He spoke in a quiet, calm voice with  a slight mischievous looking smile on his face.

 I could feel a smirk creeping up on my own face at his question.